-(4) The amounts shown in this column reflect the dollar amount recognized for financial statement reporting purposes in fiscal 2008 and 2007 with respect to the grant date fair value of stock option awards determined in accordance with SFAS 123R, and thus includes amounts from awards granted in previous years when a portion of such awards vested in fiscal 2008 and 2007.
-We estimated the grant date fair value of each stock option award on the date of grant using the Black-Scholes option pricing model and recognize the compensation expense over the vesting period.
-See Note 10 to the Consolidated Financial Statements in our Form 10-K for the year ended June 28, 2008 for a discussion of the relevant assumptions used in determining the grant date fair value of our stock option awards pursuant to SFAS 123R.
+- (4) The amounts shown in this column reflect the dollar amount recognized for financial statement reporting purposes in fiscal 2009, 2008, and 2007 with respect to the grant date fair value of stock option awards determined in accordance with SFAS 123R, and thus includes amounts from awards granted in previous years when a portion of such awards vested in fiscal 2009, 2008, and 2007.
+We estimated the grant date fair value of each stock option awards on the date of grant using the Black-Scholes option pricing model and recognize the compensation expense over the vesting period.
+See Note 10 to the Consolidated Financial Statements in our Form 10-K for the year ended June 30, 2009 for a discussion of the relevant assumptions used in determining the grant date fair value of our stock option awards pursuant to SFAS 123R.
 Each named executive officer forfeits the unvested portion, if any, of the officer's stock options if the officer's service to our company is terminated for any reason, except as may otherwise be determined by the Board of Directors as the administrator of our 2001 Incentive Compensation Plan.
-For further information on these awards, see the "Grants of Plan-Based Awards" table of this proxy statement.

-- No non-equity incentive plan compensation was paid for fiscal 2008. - (6) We do not maintain any pension or nonqualified deferred compensation programs. - (7) This column sets forth the value of all perquisites. - (8) The dollar value in this column for each named executive officer represents the sum of all compensation reflected in the previous columns. - (9) This amount consists of matching contributions to our company's 401(k) plan. - (10) This amount includes a \$10,000 sign-on bonus and \$1,477 of matching contributions to our company's 401(k) plan. - (11) Mr. Long joined our company in January 2008.
+For further information on these awards, see the "Grants of Plan-Based Awards" table of this proxy statement. - (5) No non-equity incentive plan compensation was paid for fiscal 2009. - (6) We do not maintain any pension or nonqualified deferred compensation programs. - (7) This column sets forth the value of all perquisites. - (8) The dollar value in this column for each named executive officer represents the sum of all compensation reflected in the previous columns. - (9) Mr. Lee served as our Chief Executive Officer from December 1998 until July 2009. - (10) This amount consists of matching contributions to our company's 401(k) plan. - (11) Mr. Tiernan has served as our Chief Executive Officer since July 2009 and as our President since July 2008.
+Mr. Tiernan served as Chief Operating Officer of our company from July 2008 until July 2009 and as Executive Vice President and General Manager of our company from July 2007 until July 2008. - (12) Mr. Knittel served as our Chief Financial Officer, Secretary, and Treasurer from November 2001 until September 2009.
+Mr. Knittel currently is Executive Vice President of our company. - (13) Mr. Long joined our company in January 2008. - (14) This amount includes a \$10,000 sign-on bonus and \$1,477 of matching contributions to our company's 401(k) plan. - (15) Mr. Montalbo joined our company in January 2008. - (16) This amount consists of a \$10,000 sign-on bonus.